By Ronald S. Markowitz

 Using these reduced power magnum loads you will get approximately 350 ft./lbs. of energy, putting this class of gun in the same class as a hot 9 mm Luger.
 This may disappoint you, but we are talking about an easily concealable pocket revolver and not a full size service pistol.

 I don’t like the idea of carrying a handgun loose in the pocket; rather it should be in a holster designed for the specific gun and for this specific purpose.
 I want the gun to be in the same place when I reach for it, not muzzle up or in some other position that will preclude a fast draw.
 Pocket holsters are available for snubbies from Kramer, Galco, Alessi and others.
 My 640-1 resides in a Galco made specifically for J-frame Smiths.
 I do carry on my belt if wearing jeans that are too tight to pocket carry.
 This is only if I am wearing a knit shirt, not tucked in, or when the weather calls for an open jacket.
 This circumstance requires a different mind-set.
 If carried under a shirt you have to remember to lift the shirt up with your weak hand first before drawing the revolver (pistol) or if wearing an open jacket you have to remember to sweep the jacket aside before drawing.
 Practice with an unloaded gun!

 In summary: I chose a snubby .357 revolver because it provides reliability, power, conceal-ability and handling familiarity.
 I gave up firepower because I don’t consider this to be of major importance in a personal defense situation.
 The ammunition I use is more suitable than full power loads because it’s controllable and I made sure I knew where its point-of-impact was.
 I chose a holster that secured the revolver in my pocket and allowed easy access.

 This was my solution to the problems of concealed carry, yours might be different, depending on your circumstances, but you need to give it a good deal of thought.

-This article is used by permission of the author
+This article is republished with consent of the author.